WPTechInnovation/wpw-doc-dev/docs/dotnet.md

 # .NET Software Development Kit (SDK)

 The .NET implementation for the Worldpay Within IoT payment SDK.
 This SDK, or Software Development Kit, enables smart devices to discover each other, negogiate a price for services, make a payment (through the Worldpay Online Payment gateway) for services, and then consume services via a **trusted trigger**.
-For more information see our documentation website [here](http://www.worldpaywithin.com).
+For more information, see [Home](index).

 ## Prerequisites